What is food security and why does it matter?

 Famine is extreme scarcity of food among communities or entire nations and is one of the foremost causes of world hunger.
 Food insecurity, on the other hand, is the inability of a community to quickly recover from or even be unaffected by the effects of famine.

 War or economic crises severely disrupt the production and availability of food leading to acute food shortages and causing famines.
-Moreover, farming communities without sustainable agricultural methods or food security are among those that are affected the most, not only by malnutrition but also the damaging effect on their livelihoods.
+Moreover, farming communities without sustainable agricultural methods or food security are among those that are affected the most, not only by malnutrition but also by the damaging effect on their livelihoods.

 World hunger statistics indicate that in 2019 almost 690 million people had insufficient food to consume.
 Exacerbated by the COVID-19 pandemic and socio-economic decline, this number has been steadily on the rise, leaving the future dangerously uncertain and stretching the limits of global food security.